 What is the best treatment option?

 Learning about your treatment options will help you decide which one is best for you.
-Your decision should be based on more than your medical history and the opinion of your kidney transplant doctor in Delhi.
+Your decision should be based on more than your medical history and the opinion of your kidney transplant surgeon in Delhi.
 It should also be based on what you and your family want as your first initial treatment, or later.
 Your life and your health may change over time, and also your treatment.
 You should consider many things when choosing a treatment, such as your lifestyle, your age and any other significant health problems you may have.
 These are just some of the things you should keep in mind.